 - Beginning at one long side, roll the flatbread up.

 - Cut in half and serve immediately, or wrap tightly and store in the refrigerator until serving or packing in lunch boxes.

-Substitutions and Ingredient Quantities: As mentioned in the post, this recipe is incredibly flexible.
+Substitutions, nut-free options, and ingredient quantities: As mentioned in the post, this recipe is incredibly flexible.
 Use it as a starting point, but feel free to get creative and sub in different fruits like fall pears, dried fruits like dates or blueberries, and different nut butters or even nut-free butters like Sun Butter and Wow Butter.
 We typically never measure exact amounts when making these wraps – don't worry too much over exact quantities for each ingredient, but instead combine everything in a way that you and your family will love best.